 Katie plans to attend graduate school to earn a masters degree in occupational therapy.
 She would like to work with senior citizens in a rural community and thanks McKendree for preparing her for the future.

-“I love doing service for others and volunteering, and McKendree offers multiple opportunities through the Center for Public Service.”
+“I love doing service for others and volunteering, and McKendree offers multiple opportunities through the Lyn Huxford Center for Community Service.”

-In addition to her involvement with the Center for Public Service, Katie is also co-coordinator of the Campus Activities Board traditions committee, vice president of the Psychology Club and a member of the Psi Chi psychology honor society and the Pi Gamma Mu social sciences honor society.
+In addition to her involvement with the Lyn Huxford Center for Community Service, Katie is also co-coordinator of the Campus Activities Board traditions committee, vice president of the Psychology Club and a member of the Psi Chi psychology honor society and the Pi Gamma Mu social sciences honor society.

-Learn more about McKendree University, the Occupational Therapy program, or the Center for Public Service.
+Learn more about McKendree University, the Occupational Therapy program, or the Lyn Huxford Center for Community Service.